ztz1989/software-switches/README.md

 * FlowMown-DPDK container
 * pktgen-dpdk container

-These images are available and can be found using: sudo docker images
+These images are available on our server and can be found using: sudo docker images